ranyavaid/book-recommendation/README.md

 ## Getting Started

 1. Clone this repository
-2. Open `Book.html` in your web browser
+2. Open `index.html` in your web browser
-3. Start customizing your book gifts!
+3. Start creating and sharing your book recommendations!

 ## Deployment